aakashagarwal6898/Emotion-Detection-using-Keras/README.md

 It was observed that the model tends to perform well on emotion labels such as happy, neutral, sad & angry while it gets confused among emotion labels such as surprise, fear & disgust.

 ## Future scope- ##
-Using FER2013 dataset to pre-train the model before training it on CK+ dataset to introduce a richer learning scope for the model.
+Using FER2013 dataset to pre-train the network before training it on CK+ dataset to introduce a richer learning scope for the model.